kbase/kb_sdk/doc/installation.md

 http://ant.apache.org/manual/install.html

 The easist way to install Ant on a Mac is probably to use a package manager like [HomeBrew](http://brew.sh/), which allows to install simply by `brew install ant`.
-Make sure that Ant install location is added to your PATH enviornment variable, which is generally handled for you if you use a package manager like HomeBrew.
+Make sure that Ant install location is added to your PATH environment variable, which is generally handled for you if you use a package manager like HomeBrew.

 #### 4. (Mac only) Xcode
 https://developer.apple.com/xcode